danieloh30/quarkus-workshop-langchain4j/docs/docs/section-1/step-07.md

 Can you cancel my booking starting on 2025-12-13?
 ```

-**AI**:  According to our cancellation policy, you can cancel a reservation only up to 11 days prior to the start of the booking period.
-Since your booking starting on 2025-12-13 is more than 11 days away, you will not be able to cancel it at this time.
-If you have any other requests or questions, feel free to ask!
+**AI**: I'm sorry, but your booking starting on December 13, 2025, cannot be cancelled because its duration is only three days, which is less than the required four days as per our cancellation policy.
+If you have any other questions or need assistance with something else, please let me know!

 <!-- ![type:video](../images/chat-booking.mp4){: style='width: 80%'} -->